How can I setup the Ticket Center plugin?

 This guide goes through how to setup the Ticket Center on your website.
 It is designed to be included in authenticated areas of websites, eg. dashboards, where users are authenticated.
 Their email address must be known and verified.

 The Ticket Center plugin is available as a separate checkout item; $195 paid monthly.
-Note that you can subscribe to the Basic plan (or any other plan) and add a ticket center to your inbox.
+Note that you can subscribe to the Free plan (or any other plan) and add a ticket center to your inbox.

 Video tutorial